Bachelor of ScienceComputer and Information Sciences

 Full Time Faculty

-Instructor of Computer & Information Sciences
+Instructor of Computer and Information Sciences and Program Lead of CISC Online

 Instructor of Computer Science